Kitchen garden

 Walled 17th-century kitchen garden at Ham House near London, with orangery in the distance.

-The traditional kitchen garden, vegetable garden, also known as a potager (from the French jardin potager) or in Scotland a kailyaird, is a space separate from the rest of the residential garden – the ornamental plants and lawn areas.
-It is used for growing edible plants and often some medicinal plants, especially historically.
-The plants are grown for domestic use; though some seasonal surpluses are given away or sold, a commercial operation growing a variety of vegetables is more commonly termed a market garden (or a farm).
-The kitchen garden is different not only in its history, but also its functional design.
-It differs from an allotment in that a kitchen garden is on private land attached or very close to the dwelling.
-It is regarded as essential that the kitchen garden could be quickly accessed by the cook.
+The traditional kitchen garden, vegetable garden, also known as a potager (from the French jardin potager) or in Scotland a kailyaird, is a space separate from the rest of the residential garden – the ornamental plants and lawn areas – used for growing edible plants, especially historically.
+In large country houses, the kitchen garden was a segregated area, normally rectangular and enclosed by a wall or hedge.